crowdbotics/modules/scaffold/template/custom/modules/README.md

       >
         <Text style={styles.buttonText}>{route}</Text>
       </Pressable>
-    );
+    )
-  });
+  })
   return (
     <View style={styles.container}>
       <Text style={styles.text}>Routes available ({routes.length})</Text>
       {links}
     </View>
-  );
+  )
 }
 ```

 ## Metro config

-Our modules and template are written in a way that no user setup is required.
+Our modules are written in a way that no user setup is required.
 We also make use of a babel plugin that allows glob imports from the modules directory.

 This section explains the mechanisms of this setup.